 4. Be aware of hidden obstacles

 During rainstorms, road hazards such as manhole covers, potholes, railroad tracks, and storm drain grates are harder to see.
 Manhole covers can be lower or higher than the surface of the road and are dangerous in the rain.
 All of these obstacles are slippery in the rain.
 You must cross railroad tracks head on—straight—not at an angle.
 Also, avoid riding over wet leaves or other foliage that has fallen on the road.

 5. Watch the weather

 If you get caught in a sudden rainstorm, remember the first 30 minutes is the worst time to be on the road.
 This is when oil and other gunk rises to the surface and the road is most slippery.
 So pull off and wait, let the rain clean the road before continuing.
 If you find yourself caught in sheeting rain, pull over and wait for the storm to lighten up.
 If you hear thunder, lightning will follow.
 Pull off, get a cup of coffee, and wait.

 Get ready for foul weather

 Don’t wait to get caught in bad weather.
-During the next storm take your bike out for a ride and practice riding.
 Follow the precautions and tips here so that when you are caught by surprise, you are better prepared and won’t be tense or afraid.